WARNING: This review contains images which some readers may find offensive and/or disturbing.

 Visuals.

-Predator: Hunting Grounds is by no means an ugly game, and it is very much on par with other similarly priced titles in the AA market; I, however, would have liked to see a greater emphasis on lighting effects and ambient audio.
+Predator: Hunting Grounds is by no means an ugly game, and it is very much on par with other similarly priced titles in the AA market; however, I would have liked to see a greater emphasis on lighting effects and ambient audio.

 Character Customization.

-Predator: Hunting Grounds offers minimal character customization, with most classes having access to four female and four male faces in 5 skin tones.
+Predator: Hunting Grounds offers minimal character customization, with most classes having access to four female and four male faces in five skin tones.
 However, Predator: Hunting Grounds does allow players to customize their character’s appearance with dozens of warpaints, skins, shaders, and accessories.

 Unlucky Developers.

-Predator: Hunting Grounds FAQ
+Predator: Hunting Grounds: Oni Predator FAQ

 Is Cross-Platform Multiplayer Supported?

-Predator: Hunting Grounds supports:
+Predator: Hunting Grounds: Oni Predator supports:

-• Cross-Platform Multiplayer.
+• Cross-Platform Multiplayer

-• Cross-Platform Parties.
+• Cross-Platform Parties

-• Cross-Generational Multiplayer.
+• Cross-Generational Multiplayer

-• Cross-Generational Parties.
+• Cross-Generational Parties

 Is There Group Finding/Matchmaking Support?